yacmov/civ-web-technologies-classes-SK/session-01/Challenge 1.md

 - Summarise in 2 sentences what it does.

 > A web server is software that processes and responds to client requests over the internet, delivering web pages and content.
 It handles HTTP requests, serving files and supporting website functionality.

+## Challenge 6

+- Open this YouTube video and [watch](https://www.youtube.com/watch?v=nLYlurfEDSI) it
+- Summarise in 2 sentences what a URL is.
+- What is a URI and how is it different from a URL?

+> A URI (Uniform Resource Identifier) is a string of characters that uniquely identifies a resource on the internet.
+It includes URLs (web addresses) and URNs (identifiers for resources).